 Principles of organization and management of the food service department, analysis and interpretation of major administrative problems, and the application of business management techniques and methods of control to the operation of the food service department will be stressed.
 A one-day field trip to typical organizations is planned.
-Estimated cost, 54.
+Estimated cost, \$4.

-327. INSTITUTION FOOD SERVICE EQUIP-MENT.
+- 327. INSTITUTION FOOD SERVICE EQUIP- - MENT.
 Fall.
 Credit two hours.
-For juniors and seniors interested in institution management.
+For juniors and seniors majoring in institution management.
 Prerequisite, I.M.
-319. Miss Cut-
+319. Miss CUT-LAR.